nategreco/CarND-Behavioral-Cloning-P3/writeup/README.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The [model.py](https://github.com/nategreco/CarND-Behavioral-Cloning-P3/blob/master/model.py) file contains the code for generating and augmenting training data, however the tested models themselves are contained in the [networks.py](https://github.com/nategreco/CarND-Behavioral-Cloning-P3/blob/master/networks.py) module.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

 #### 1. An appropriate model architecture has been employed

 The initial model was based off of the Nvidia end-to-end model shown [here](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/), consisting of 5 convolutional layers and 4 fully connected layers with a normalized input and flattening layer inbetween.
 The general structure and filter sizes remained the same but strides  and input had to be tweaked.
-Input was resized with a Keras lambda layer using the tensorflow backend (model.py:188-190) then normalized with a Keras lambda layer (model.py:191).
-Next, cropped with a Keras Cropping2D layer(model.py:192) to remove noise from the image (sky and hood of the car).
+Input was first normalized with a Keras lambda layer.
+Next, cropped with a Keras Cropping2D layer to remove noise from the image (sky and hood of the car).
 All activation functions used were ReLU and the output was a normalized steering position.
-The overall model structure can be seen here: [model.py](https://github.com/nategreco/CarND-Behavioral-Cloning-P3/blob/master/model.py):187-207.
+The overall model structure can be seen here: [networks.py](https://github.com/nategreco/CarND-Behavioral-Cloning-P3/blob/master/networks.py):39-57.

 #### 2. Attempts to reduce overfitting in the model

 Overfitting in the model was prevented in a number of ways.
-First, a Keras SpatialDropout2D layer was added between the first three Convolution layers (model.py:194,196,198), and similarily a Keras Dropout layer was added after three of the fully connected layers (model.py:203,205).
+First, three dropout layers were added between various layers in the model.

 Next, image augmentation was implemented on the training and validation sets for images with non-zero steering position.
-Augmentation (model.py:65-98) consisted of the following:
+Augmentation (model.py:117-157) consisted of the following:

-* Random scaling in both X and Y, +/- 3% - (model.py:68-76)
+* Random scaling in both X and Y, +/- 3%
-* Random rotation about image center, +/- 5 degrees - (model.py:78-85)
+* Random rotation about image center, +/- 5 degrees
-* Random translation in both X and Y, +/- 3% - (model.py:87-93)
+* Random translation in both X and Y, +/- 3%
+* Random noise throughout the image
-* Preparing of image to bring back to Keras model input shape - (model.py:39-63)
+* Preparing of image to bring back to Keras model input shape

 Before and after example 1: